-Usually, it takes a few months to get total control, during which you may still have some urinary problems; the body needs some time to adapt to the changes in the operated area and to start working normally again.
+Usually, it takes a few months to get total control, during which you may still have some urinary problems; the body needs time to adapt to the operating area changes and start working normally again.

-For example, nine months after having TURP, about 75 % of men only have mild symptoms.
-In another study, an interview of 280 men 12 years after they had a TURP, showed that only 13 % were unsatisfied with the results of the surgery.
+For example, about 75 % of men only have mild symptoms nine months after having TURP.
+In another study, an interview of 280 men 12 years after they had a TURP showed that only 13 % were unsatisfied with the results of the surgery.

 Disadvantages of the TURP.

 The most common complication of a TURP is retrograde ejaculation or dry orgasm when the sperm flows into a bladder rather than getting outside through the urethra.
-Retrograde ejaculation is caused by damage of nerves and muscles in the neck of the bladder-the junction area between bladder and prostate.
-At the moment of ejaculation, the muscles of the bladder neck tightly close the urethra, thus preventing sperm from getting into the bladder.
+Retrograde ejaculation is caused by damage to nerves and muscles in the neck of the bladder-the junction area between bladder and prostate.
+At the moment of ejaculation, the bladder neck muscles tightly close the urethra, thus preventing sperm from getting into the bladder.
 An estimated 70% to 90% of men have this side effect after TURP.
 It doesn’t affect sexual pleasure during orgasm but reduces fertility.

 Erectile dysfunction can be either temporary or permanent and affects from 10% to 20% of men after TURP.
 Usually, it is a short-term problem that resolves during a recovery period.

 Narrowing of the urethra (urethral strictures) is one more negative side effect of TURP that may sometimes need surgery.
-It is estimated to develop in up to 4% of cases of TURP as a result of the scarred urethra.
+It is estimated to develop in up to 4% of TURP cases due to the scarred urethra.

 Some of the other risks of TURP include: